pmaggio15/nueraflow-ai-platform/README.md

 ## Overview

-NeuraFlow is an AI driven productivity platform focused on turning documents and unstructured text into structured, actionable insights.
+NueraFlow is an AI driven productivity platform focused on turning documents and unstructured text into structured, actionable insights.
 Built with modern frontend architecture and AI integration, the platform delivers fast, scalable workflows for research, document processing, and task management.

 ---